 It’s Trade : Mornhaven is Shem’s busiest port.
 Huge tonnages of goods from Katarre and Freeport are run through its docks each year, along with the bustle of fishing and shipbuilding.
 The fall of the Coranik Empire, known as “The Shatter”, has led to a trade fall-off from the western ports.
 The heartlands of Shem continue to produce fine woodcrafts, along with timber, fish, and agricultural foodstuffs which produce the bulk of its exports.
 Artifacts of a magical nature also find their way as an export, though are increasingly rare.
 Its position at the south-eastern point of the continent, has led the city to becoming the primary nexus of the shipping industry in Argoth, with most important merchants operating a trade house out of the city.
 Trade Costers tend to dominate such bulk transactions.

 Perfume and cabinetry are notable products.
 The local style is distinguished by curved edges and handles; no piece of Mornhaven furniture ever has sharp corners.
-With the influx of Coranik refugees a decade ago, perfumers quickly established shops in the city, and have risen to prominence as an important guild in The Mangai.
+With the influx of Coranik refugees a decade ago, perfumers quickly established shops in the city, and have risen to prominence as an important guild in.

 Mornhaven’s docking fees are very reasonable, running 1gp per berth, per day.
 A ship unable to dock must still pay the fees, but are able to unload using Royal Pindas set aside for such instances.
 Some vessels simply anchor in the harbour and unload directly onto river barges for shipment upriver to Seville.

 Smuggling is common, though not as rampant as it was before the arrival of the Warduke.
 Tales persist of lost wine casks rotting underwater, fortunes in pirate plunder hidden in secret chambers, and even sunken slave ships crowded with drowned unfortunates.
 Despite the reputation, there are not large-scale thieve’s guilds.
-Between the existing members of The Lia-Kavair, the Warduke’s agents, the Realm, and The Stone Circle root out all such groups.
+Between the existing members of the Lia-Kavair, the Warduke’s agents, the Realm_, and root out all such groups.
 The city is now far cleaner than it once was.

 It’s Nobility : The noble families of Shem are largely absent from Mornhaven – or at least they keep their heads down when around.
 The few noble clans (five at last count) have large palatial homes in the wealthy section of town, while the bulk of their wealth resides in their lands outside the city’s walls.

 Most Shemite nobility avoid the city as if it carried the plague, which many favourably refer to it as the truth.
 The bulk of the city’s citizens are struck with fits of paleness, coughing and tiredness, referred to as the “Mornhaven Fever”.
-Many local merchants (the Woodlaws and the Mangrove clans notably) rival the landed nobility its wealth and importance, and are nobles in all but title.
+Many local merchants such as Golias Woodhew, Tomas Magnum and Rikard Coalsilver rival the landed nobility in its wealth and importance, and are nobles in all but title.

 It’s Fashion : The ever-present damp has dominated fashion in the city, with boots, gloves, and wool cloaks being very common.
 The wealthy keep them oiled and shiny; mostly an effort to keep them new in appearance.
 Bright colors are not very common, except among the wealthy; it draws attention to your wealth, and are frowned upon as showing-off or “…bright nosing…”.